Lumae-Limited/salt-formula-freeipa/README.rst

           file_user: "root"
           file_group: "root"

-Alternatively, and more securely and flexibly, you can put your keytab contents in a pillar and use the following form:
+Alternatively, and more securely and flexibly, you can put your keytab contents in a pillar in base64 format, rely on default file permissinos and use the following form:

 .. code-block:: yaml